 Palm – they had to drop the Pilot designation following a legal dispute over the Pilot pen trademark – is a case study of a wildly successful startup.
 After it was sold to US Robotics, the company switched hands multiple times.
 Today it is a division of Hewlett Packard.
 No doubt its founders have prospered financially from their invention.

 Personally, I’ve never owned or used a Palm product.
-Back in the late 1990’s when they were all the rage, I was a Mom just trying to get through each day and making sure my kids were both alive at the end of it.
-I do recall that there were lots of people who raved about their Palm Pilots and swore they could not live without the thing.
-When in meetings or trying to set up something with many of the other people I knew, out would come the device – seems to me there was a little stylus thing to write on the screen – and it was the only way they seemed to be able to schedule anything in their life.
+Back in the late 1990’s when they were the big thing, I was a Mom just trying to get through each day and making sure my kids were both alive at the end of it.
+I do recall that there were lots of people who raved about their Palm Pilots and swore they could not live without them.
+When in meetings or trying to set up something with many of the other people I knew, out would come the device – seems to me there was a little stylus thingy to write on the screen – and it was the only way they seemed to be able to schedule any event in their life.

 Me, I was definitely old school.
 Give me a calendar and a pen – that’s how I did it.
 And still do.
 Yes, I have a phone with a calendar app on it.
 I also have an electronic notepad on that machine.
 I use both from time to time but for ease of access and speed I have found the following system which works for me.

 - Print my own custom monthly calendar pages which fit into a small, portable notebook.